Proposal Process Overview

-Student review and application period
+Student review and applications

 Students review proposal descriptions, optionally meet with mentors, and apply for projects.
+Students are encouraged to apply early as mentors may begin closing applications after Jan 22nd if they have found strong applicants.

 Awards announced

-Student review and application period
+Student review and applications

 During this period students can review proposals and apply to projects they are interested in and meet the qualifications for.
 Interested students are encouraged to reach out to proposing mentors with specific questions or to learn more about their proposed projects before applying.
-If a proposing mentor has stated the project details are TBD with the selected student, students should contact the proposing mentor to talk through project ideas before formally applying.

 The student application includes basic information, a letter of interest for the specific project being applied to, and certifications that the student meets project and program requirements.

+Students are encouraged to apply early as mentors may begin closing applications once they have found strong applicants..
 Students must apply using the application links on the current proposals page in order to be official candidates for the program.

 Ranking

-At the end of the final proposal period, the UAH Faculty Senate’s Finance and Resources Committee will evaluate and rank all submitted proposals based, in part, on the following selection criteria
+After students are selected the UAH Faculty Senate’s Finance and Resources Committee will evaluate and rank all submitted proposals based, in part, on the following selection criteria

 Tasks the student will perform; the student’s overall educational experience.
-This will be assessed based on the duties and outcomes given in the final proposal.
+This will be assessed based on the duties and outcomes given in the proposal.

-Quality of Project Mentorship (30%)
+Project Mentorship (30%)

 The extent of collaboration between student and mentor; the extent of educational interaction between student and mentor; method and frequency of feedback from mentor to student.
-This will be assessed based on the statements of mentorship given in the final proposal.
+This will be assessed based on the statements of mentorship given in the proposal.

-Qualifications of the Student (30%)
+Student Qualifications (30%)

 The committee strives to provide an equitable distribution of awards between colleges and departments.